TAMS-Group/bio_ik/README.md

   enable the motion planning plugin, then select one of the end effectors of you robot.
 Rviz should show an 6-D (position and orientation) interactive marker for the selected end-effector(s).
-  Move the interactive marker and watch bio-ik calculating poses for your robot.
+  Move the interactive marker and watch bio_ik calculating poses for your robot.

-  If you also installed the bio-ik demo (see below), you should be able to run one of the predefined demos:
+  If you also installed the bio_ik demo (see below), you should be able to run one of the predefined demos:
   ```
     roslaunch pr2_bioik_moveit demo.launch